Birth Injury Lawyer Indianapolis, IN

 Can Labor Drugs Such as Pitocin and Cytotec Cause Birth Injuries?

-Yes, use of drugs to speed up delivery can cause birth injuries.
-For example, if contractions are too strong, too long and too frequent, it can affect your baby’s breathing and heart rate.
-If these contractions go on for too long, your baby could lose all oxygen-rich blood flowing into her body from the placenta, which is contracted without sufficient recovery time to provide more blood.
-Your Ward & Ward Law Firm birth injury lawyer in Indianapolis, IN, can bring in expert witnesses to support this type of injury claim.
+Yes, the use of drugs to speed up delivery can cause birth injuries.
+Strong, long, and frequent contractions, can affect your baby’s breathing and heart rate.
+If these contractions go on for too long, your baby could lose all oxygen-rich blood flowing into the placenta.
+Your Ward & Ward Personal Injury and birth injury lawyer Indianapolis trusts can bring expert witnesses to support this type of injury claim.

 How Do I Obtain My Medical Records Following Childbirth?

-As a patient, you have the right under the Health Insurance Portability and Accountability Act (HIPAA) to view and access your medical records.
-There shouldn’t be a fee for looking at them, but if they’re sent by mail or electronic means, there may be a processing fee.
+As a patient, you have the right under HIPAA to view and access your medical records.
 Most medical practitioners and hospitals will have your records to you within 30 calendar days of your request.
-Your birth injury lawyer in Indianapolis, IN, can use those records to advance your case.
+Your birth injury lawyer Indianapolis trusts can use those records to advance your case.

 How Can I Tell if My Child Is Developing Normally?

-Your pediatrician should be able to give you guidance on whether your child is developing normally.
-They could give you a list of milestones and the age at which the majority of children should reach those milestones.
-If a brain injury occurred during childbirth, your baby may not be able to meet these milestones without physical or occupational therapy.
+Your pediatrician should be able to give you guidance on whether your child is meeting the medical association’s growth milestones.
+If a brain injury occurs during childbirth, your baby may not be able to meet these milestones without therapy.
 Some early indications that your baby may have trouble meeting developmental milestones include:

 - The baby has difficulty controlling his or her head when picked up